rancher/docs/content/rancher/v2.x/en/installation/requirements/_index.md

   - /rancher/v2.x/en/installation/references
 ---

-This page describes the requirements for the nodes where the Rancher server will be installed.
+This page describes the software, hardware, and networking requirements for the nodes where the Rancher server will be installed.
+The Rancher server can be installed on a single node or a high-availability Kubernetes cluster.

-> This section is about the requirements for a Rancher cluster, not the clusters that run your apps and services.
-The OS and Docker requirements are the same for the Rancher cluster and user clusters, but other requirements are different.
-For user cluster requirements, refer to the [node requirements for a user cluster.]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements/)
+> It is important to note that if you install Rancher on a Kubernetes cluster, the hardware and networking requirements for the Rancher cluster are different than the [node requirements for user clusters,]({{<baseurl>}}/rancher/v2.x/en/cluster-provisioning/node-requirements/) which will run your apps and services.

-Make sure the nodes for the Rancher server fulfill the following requirements:
+Make sure the node(s) for the Rancher server fulfill the following requirements:

 - [Operating Systems and Docker Requirements](#operating-systems-and-docker-requirements)
 - [Hardware Requirements](#hardware-requirements)